 The financial statements included in the accounting are precise summaries of financial activities during the accounting period.
 It summarizes the expenses of the company, its financial status, and its cash flows.

 Accounting is one of the most important aspects of almost every company.
 It can be managed by a bookkeeper or an accountant in a small business.
 However, it can also be handled by large finance divisions with many staff in larger firms.
 Accounting is both a field of study and practice committed to the performance of the said activities.

 Bookkeeping and accounting are comparable in several areas.
-Bookkeeping is a transactional and administrative function.
-On the other hand, accounting is more subjective.
+While bookkeeping is a transactional and administrative function, accounting is more subjective.

 While bookkeeping and accounting appear to be somewhat similar, there are some striking distinctions between them.
 Here are the main differences between bookkeeping and accounting:

 |Definition||Bookkeeping is a record-keeping method to monitor your financial data.||Accounting is the method of gathering, analyzing account records and a report is prepared for the same.|

 |Purpose||Bookkeeping aims to establish a record of financial transactions that can be summarized for a variety of purposes.||Accounting aims to collect and record financial statements about the performance, financial status, and cash flow of a company.|

 |Management||Management does not take any financial action when reviewing the records of accounting.||After reviewing the overview report received by accounting, the management will settle on the financial decisions.|

 |Required skills||The bookkeeper does not need to have any unique skill set to handle and monitor financial reports.||Accountants require special expertise to record, view and review financial details to file reports.|

 |Financial statement||The financial statement is not compiled using the details received from bookkeeping.||Accountants compile the financial statement using accounting records.|